 ‘Secondary school students in New South Wales and the Australian Capital Territory.
 Two divisions : Junior, up to and including Year 10, and Senior, Years 11 and 12.
 Designed to assess mathematical insight and ingenuity rather than efficiency in tackling routine examples’.

-Promotional Packs were sent to schools in early March.
-Student entries are finalised in the second half of May.
-Competition held in mid-June and the Prize Ceremony occurs early in September 2019.
+Information Packs previously sent out in March.
+Entries previously closed in the second half of May with the event held in mid-June. prize ceremony held in early September at UNSW.
 Exact dates once these are advised.

 ‘World Maths Day is a free, fun, online competition with up to 4 million students world-wide participating.
 The competition measures speed in arithmetic and numeracy skills on the Live Mathletics platform and runs for 48 hours and is open to all schools around the world.
 Students earn points from a maximum of 20 games during the 48 hour period’.